Spaideri/steamcmd-aws-dedicated-server/README.md

-# SteamCDM AWS Dedicated Server - SteamEc2
+# SteamCMD AWS Dedicated Server - SteamEc2
 Do it all project to deploy your own SteamCMD dedicated servers running on top of powerful AWS EC2 instances

 ## 1. Features